nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 - A patient fills out a medical history form detailing their health background and conditions, specific to a healthcare appointment or procedure.
 - A faculty of a university sends a form to a PhD student to collect information for an event, such as conference registration details, workshop preferences, or accommodation needs.

-In this guide, we explain how a Connector, hereinafter referred to as the Sender, can send a form with different form fields to another Connector, the so-called Recipient.
+In this guide, we explain how a Connector, hereinafter referred to as the Sender, can send different form fields to another Connector, the so-called Recipient.
 Since understanding this process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, the [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}) should be consulted before continuing reading this guide.

-Please note that the general procedure is the same if the Connector wants to send a form to an App user instead of another Connector.
+Please note that the general procedure is the same if the Connector wants to send form fields to an App user instead of another Connector.
 For reasons of clarity, this guide focuses on the process with two Connectors.
 {: .notice--info}

-## Request for a Form
+## Request Containing Form Fields

-The Sender wants to send a form to the Recipient.
+The Sender wants to send form fields to the Recipient.
 To do this, the Sender must first create a suitable Request, which it can then send to the Recipient.
-In the following subsections, we describe the general appearance of a Request for a form.
+In the following subsections, we describe the general appearance of a Request containing form fields.

 ### Role of FormFieldRequestItem